yannick-c/yannick-couzinie.github.io/_pages/cv.md

 Extracurricular Activities and Achievements
 ======
+* 12/2019 - 12/2021 Ph.D. representative in the Commissione Paritetica Docenti Studenti
 * 04/2018 - 10/2018 Member of local board in German green party
 * 04/2017 - 09/2017 Scholarship holder of the Ebner Stiftung
 * 05/2016 2nd place, Japanese speech contest